jhpyle/docassemble/_docs/functions.md

 The `send_fax()` function returns an object that represents the status of the fax sending.
 The object has the following methods:

-* `.status()` - this will be one of [Twilio]'s [fax status values].
-  However, if there is a [Twilio] configuration error, it will be `'not-configured'`, and if no result is available, it will be `'no-information'`.
+* `.status()` - this will represent the status of the sending of the fax.
+The available values depend on your fax provider.
+If there is a configuration error, it will be `'not-configured'`, and if no result is available, it will be `'no-information'`.
-* `.pages()` - this will be one of [Twilio]'s [fax status values].
-* `.info()` - this will be a [dictionary] containing the [status callback values] returned from [ClickSend].
+* `.info()` - this will be a [dictionary] containing information about the fax.
+The format depends on which fax provider you are using.
 * `.received()` - this will be `True` or `False` depending on whether the fax has been received yet.
 It will be `None` if no result is available.
+* `.pages()` - if the fax is successfully delivered, this will return the number of pages sent.

-Immediately after `send_fax()` is called, the result will likely be unavailable, because [ClickSend] will not have had time to start processing the request.
+Immediately after `send_fax()` is called, the result will likely be unavailable, because the fax provider will not have had time to start processing the request.

-In addition, the result will expire 24 hours after the last time [ClickSend] reported a change in the status of the fax sending.
+In addition, the result will expire 24 hours after the last time the fax provider reported a change in the status of the fax sending.
 Thus, if you want to ensure that the outcome of a fax sending gets recorded in the [interview session dictionary], you should launch a [`background_action()`] that polls the status, or set up a [scheduled task] that checks in hourly.